yaritza-c/Cryptocurrencies/README.md

 # Cryptocurrencies
-Analyze cryptocurrencies using supervised and unsupervised learning machine learning
+Analyze cryptocurrencies using supervised and unsupervised machine learning